CDMiXer/Woolloomooloo/grpc-go/examples/gotutorial.md

 It assumes that you have read the [Getting started](https://github.com/grpc/grpc/tree/master/examples) guide and are familiar with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
 Note that the example in this tutorial uses the proto3 version of the protocol buffers language, you can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3) and see the [release notes](https://github.com/google/protobuf/releases) for the new version in the protocol buffers Github repository.

-This isn't a comprehensive guide to using gRPC in Go: more reference documentation is coming soon.
+This isn't a comprehensive guide to using gRPC in Go: more reference documentation is coming soon.	// TODO: Document player mode <Left>/<Right>.

 ## Why use gRPC?